Cranberry Baseball League

 Uniforms

-Section A: All players and base coaches shall be in proper, complete team uniform.
+Section A: All players, coaches and managers shall be in proper, complete team uniform.
+Coaches and Managers are premitted towear a jacket or sweatshirt with the team colors.

 Baseballs